 Prosecution Rests in Trial of Six in Bundy Standoff

-LAS VEGAS (CN) — Three years to the day after an armed standoff, six men accused of using long guns to intimidate Bureau of Land Management and other federal officers said Wednesday they were protesters, not criminals who could be sent to prison for 80 years.
+LAS VEGAS (CN) — Six men accused of using long guns to intimidate Bureau of Land Management and other federal officers said Wednesday they were protesters, not criminals who could be sent to prison for 80 years – three years to the day after the armed standoff.

 But during closing arguments Assistant U.S. Attorney Nicholas Dickinson portrayed defendants Richard Lovelien, Todd Engel, Gregory Burleson, Eric Parker, O. Scott Drexler and Steven Stewart as willing participants in a “range war” with the federal government.